-Whether you’re seeking a Rylstone memento or a scrumptious treat, there’s no shortage of local epicurean delights at The Country Plate.
+Whether you’re seeking a Rylstone memento or a treat, there’s no shortage of local epicurean delights at The Country Plate.
 Pick up hand-made Rocky Roads in four unique flavours, and don’t miss their date and almond chutney, sought after for its rich, sweet and spicy flavours.
 Those with a sweet tooth won’t be able to resist the nostalgic lollies and deluxe chocolates found in the Lollipop Shop – a family favourite filled with locally crafted toys, gifts and eats.
 If knitting is your thing, drop into the iconic Convent and Chapel Wool Shop, showcasing artisan yarns sourced locally and internationally.
+Drop in to Sisters Bazaar Rylstone for sustainable, fair trade and cruelty free products, and for one of kind gorgeous furniture, homewares and gifts, visit Folkologie.

-Rylstone’s vineyards are among the country’s best for cool-climate varieties, and where good vines grow, gourmet masterminds follow.
+Rylstone’s vineyards are among the country’s best, and where good vines grow, gourmet masterminds follow.
 The charming De Beaurepaire Wines began crafting drops of French-style wine in 1998, inspired by the limestone terroir similar to that of Burgundy in France.
 Since then, the family-run vineyard has made a name for itself, lauded for its elegant minimal intervention wines and intimate experiences.
-Book a private Tour du Vin tasting to sample the estate’s signature wines, or enjoy a gourmet picnic snacking on hamper goodies between the vines.
+Book a private Tour du Vin tasting to sample the estate’s signature wines, or enjoy a gourmet picnic snacking on hamper goodies overlooking the vines.

 Rylstone isn’t just a place for gourmands, but water lovers too – nestled on the edge of Lake Windamere and enveloped by bushland sits Cudgegong Waters Park.
 This tranquil locale abounds with activities, attracting families from all over New South Wales.
 Think waterskiing, sailing, kayaking, fishing and swimming in the sun-drenched lake.
 Come evening, barbeques and campfires are coupled with lake views and majestic sunsets.
 Pitch a tent at a powered or unpowered spot, or switch off in a cabin complete with a kitchenette, ensuite and BBQ.
 If you’re seeking a campsite closer to civilisation, Rylstone Caravan Park offers the best of both worlds, being a stone’s throw away from the town centre while sitting near the banks of the Cudgegong River.